msimecek/Speech-Training-Pipeline/README.md

 ![Azure Portal, speech keys](_images/portal-key.png)

+You can also get your keys by running the script [SpeechPipelineUtils.sh](https://github.com/msimecek/Speech-Training-Pipeline/blob/shane-doc/Scripts/SpeechPipelineUtils.sh).

 Then navigate to https://cris.ai, sign in and connect your subscription.
 If your Speech service wasn't provisioned in the US, add your region to the URL (such as https://northeurope.cris.ai).

 ![Connect existing subscription to CRIS](_images/cris-connect.png)